Shiroko7/essence-talent-system/data/essences/fire.md

 isCantrip: false
 ```

 When you hit a creature with a weapon attack, you can expend a spell slot to deal an additional 1d12 fire damage per level of the spell slot expended.
+Additionaly, the target must also succeed on a Wisdom saving throw against your Spell Save DC or become frightened of you until the end of its next turn.

 ---

 ### Flame Lash

 ```yaml
 id: fire_initiate_flame_lash
 tier: initiate